Complete guide: the consumer goods expansion accounting checklist

 There are two approaches that most brands take when entering international markets.

-Today’s eCommerce customers have very high expectations regarding order fulfillment, shipping speed, and efficiency.
+Today’s eCommerce customers have high expectations regarding order fulfillment, shipping speed, and efficiency.
 Of course, you can blame Amazon for these high expectations.
 However, that doesn't mean that customers are unrealistic.

 Have open communication